Bryan-geek/Bryan-geek.github-io/README.md

 - **Data Filters:** Apply filters to customize the data displayed based on criteria such as product, relationship managers, and month.
 - **Loan Portfolio Overview:** Quickly assess the overall performance of the loan portfolio with summary statistics.

-To see the applictaion, you may [click here](https://bryan-kanyingi.shinyapps.io/project/) to view the various functionalities of the application
+To see the applictaion, you may [click here](https://bryan-kanyingi.shinyapps.io/project/) to view the various functionalities of the application.